 You can cancel a Direct Debit at any time by simply contacting your bank or building society but please also notify us via this page here.

 Please contact us on this page here with your full name and address.
-Let us know if you are no longer eligible, wish to cancel this declaration, change your name or home address or if you no longer pay enough tax on your income and / or capital gains.
+Let us know if: you are no longer eligible; or if you wish to cancel this declaration; or if you would like to change your name or home address; or if you no longer pay enough tax on your income and / or capital gain.

 Every individual giving their Zakat through NZF can choose how much of their Zakat will go to help people in hardship, how much to people in need of housing or work support, and how much to community leaders/champions applying for financial help with education and training.

 A key aim of Zakat is to uplift the Muslim community and bring about positive, lasting change.
 Muslim religious leaders and other community champions who can help the Muslim community often want to invest in their training and development to benefit the community, but are held back by their financial circumstances.
 We give Zakat givers the opportunity to support them.

 All recipients are checked for Zakat eligibility before receiving funds

 We give examples of how we support people using anonymised real-life case studies.
 We communicate these through email, social media and the website.

 We keep confidential details of specific individuals we’ve supported and how we have helped them, for their privacy.
 Islamic scholars and financial auditors check samples to make sure we are following processes properly.